-Inventory Information Building Conditions building name and location class and relative condition of buildings, sified into one of five categories, calibrated to a common standard omparability across institutions. year of original construction 1 Superior building size 2 Adequate building use and construction type 3 Fair estimated current replacement value 4 Needs Improvement - Limited Functionality funding sources for major capital projects 5 Needs Improvement - Marginal Functionality Preservation backlogs are est buildings.
-Backlogs represent projects to safely preserve bu the cost of maintenance, dition a repair, and system replacement consultants on an ad-hoc basis, and reviewed data after translation into the framework.
+Inventory Information Building Conditions building name and location The class and for c relative condition of buildings, sified into one of five categories, calibrated to a common standard omparability across institutions. year of original construction 1 Superior building size 2 Adequate building use and construction type 3 Fair estimated current replacement value 4 Needs Improvement - Limited Functionality funding sources for major capital projects 5 Needs Improvement - Marginal Functionality Preservation backlogs are est buildings.
+Backlogs represent projects to safely preserve bu Preservation Backlog timated based on the con the cost of maintenance, ildings for current use tha is dition a repair, at have and replacement value of , and system replacement not been accomplished.

+consultants on an ad-hoc basis, and reviewed data after translation into the framework.
 Also, to supplement their existing preservation information, both Central Washington University and The Evergreen State College independently applied the condition assessment methodology used in JLARC's field surveys to their entire stock of buildings.